-The electric vehicles (EV) market was estimated to be valued at USD 49 billion in 2017 and is anticipated to grow at a CAGR of 38.4% from 2018 to 2026.
+The global electric vehicles (EV) market was estimated to be valued at USD 49 billion in 2017 and is anticipated to grow at a CAGR of 38.4% from 2018 to 2026.
 Electric vehicles unlike combustion-based vehicles make use traction motors or electric motors for propulsion.
 These vehicles are powered via off-vehicle sources or may have self-contained batteries, panels, or electric generators.

 The global electric vehicles market is driven by a combination of political, economic, and technological factors in tandem with the influence of more planned mass-market electric vehicle introductions.
 The presence of non-monetary and monetary government subsidies has been one of the strongest and biggest factors for the electric vehicle market attractiveness.
 Many political factors have positively influenced the sales of EV in different parts of the world.
 Some of the major factors include one-time government monetary subsides at purchase, post-purchase monetary government subsidies, non-monetary government regulations, and charging infrastructures.
 Many tax credits concerning the purchase of EV have been initiated and implemented by different country-level governments.